PLAN TO JOIN US FOR THE 10th ANNUAL RACERS REUNION ON NOVEMBER 9, 2019!

 Men Who Changed Racing

-The 9th Annual Racers Reunion Banquet is going to be a unique event full of racing stories of unbelievable successes and tales of men who have made a lasting mark on the racing scene.
-The program will cover racing from its infancy through modern success on and off the track.
-No single driver will be featured but it will feature men who built cars, who promoted races and men who owned teams and fueled success by providing much needed sponsorship.
+The 9th Annual Racers Reunion Banquet was a unique event full of racing stories of unbelievable successes and tales of men who have made a lasting mark on the racing scene.
+The program covered racing from its infancy through modern success on and off the track.
+The day featured men who built cars, who promoted races and men who owned teams and fueled success by providing much needed sponsorship.
 The 2018 Racers Reunion Banquet salutes the Men Who Changed Racing.

 If you have watched racing in the last 30 years you have seen or heard about Mike Curb.
 Maybe it was through his sponsorship with Curb Records, maybe it was with his team ownership with Curb/Agajanian.
 Maybe you remember Mike Curb arranging for President Ronald Reagan to attend the 1984 Daytona 500 where Richard Petty won his record-setting 200th victory in a Mike Curb-owned car.
 Or perhaps it was his association with World of Outlaw Champion Donny Schatz or the Daytona Rolex 24 Hours.
 Chances are you have witnessed his drivers, his teams or the fruit of his sponsorships at countless tracks across the U.S.